chemzqm/model/Readme.md

   ES5 minimalistic extensible model component.

-  By using `Object.defineProperty`, `change` event is automaticaly emited when value changes. this feature can make it works with [reactive](https://github.com/chemzqm/reactive).
+  By using `Object.defineProperty`, `change` event is automaticaly emited on value set. this feature can make it works with [reactive](https://github.com/chemzqm/reactive).

   ie < 9 is not supported